 1) In response to a Freedom of Information Act (FOIA) request for research data relating to published research findings produced under a Federal award that were used by the Federal Government in developing an agency action that has the force and effect of law, the HHS awarding agency must request, and the non-Federal entity must provide, within a reasonable time, the research data so that they can be made available to the public through the procedures established under the FOIA.
 If the HHS awarding agency may charge the requester a reasonable fee equaling the full incremental cost of obtaining the research data.
-This fee should reflect costs incurred by the Federal agency and the non-Federal entity.
 This fee is in addition to any fees the HHS awarding agency may assess under the FOIA (5 U.S.C.
 552(a)(4)(A)).